LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 		 "Animal: Froggy"

 	- All the methods that print should be void.
-Which need parameter, or what type?
+Which need a parameter, of what type?

 #.
 Write a class with a Main method, testing Animal:
    create a couple of Animals and visibly test all the code.